rwarbelow/kwk-level-1-week-1-lectures/015_html_introduction.md

 ## Objectives

-- Introduce HTML basics
-- Interact with HTML in the browser
+This lesson will focus on introducing students to the essentials of HTML, as well as its real interaction in the browser.
+As opposed to taking a "memorize the top used tags" approach, this lesson focuses on communicating the higher level concepts of HTML.

 ## SWBATS

+HTML - Communicate the role of HTML
-- Identify the core tags
+HTML - Identify the core tags
-- Create a browser ready HTML file
+HTML - Create a browser ready HTML file

 ## Introduction